Introduction-To-System-On-Chip/msp432_Exercises/README.md

 ![Starting](doc/step1.png)

 Goto `Resource Explorer` to select the board.
 The MSP432 board can be connected so that Code Composer Studio can detect it immediately and suggest it.

 ![Ressource Explorer](doc/step2.png)

 Install the SDK for the kit used.

 ![Install SDK](doc/step3.png)

+## Import the exercise

+Each subfolders containg the exercise is a project that can be imported in the CSS IDE.
+In `Project Explorer`, right click and select `Import > CSS Projects`.

+Under the tab `Project`, Use Build and Debug to flash the board.